 Our MPhil/PhD in Art History & Visual Culture provides an opportunity for you to study with leading academics who are specialists in this field.
 We offer PhD supervision on a range of topics; from the old masters to contemporary practitioners, from the traditional arts to new media and technologies and from elite production to popular culture.
 The programme draws on established, internationally recognised research activity and top-quality research-led teaching.

 The BA Art History & Visual Culture programme builds on strong regional, national and international partnerships.
 As well as working actively with the key museums and galleries in the SW region, our partners include Tate and the Bibliothèque Nationale de France.
 Members of staff curate exhibitions and contribute to arts and literature conferences and festivals locally, nationally and internationally.

-The University’s art collections and the Bill Douglas Centre for the History of Cinema and Popular Culture provide valuable resources on campus.
+The University’s art collections and the The Bill Douglas Cinema Museum provide valuable resources on campus.
 In the city, we work closely with the Royal Albert Memorial Museum, one of the most important regional museums in the UK, and with Spacex, recognized by Arts Council England as one of the UK’s leading international contemporary art spaces.
 We have strong associations with Tate St Ives and with other regional arts organisations.

-Art History and Visual Culture at Exeter benefits from a wealth of internationally recognised buildings, artworks and collections, including the £275 million Forum project.
+Art History & Visual Culture at Exeter benefits from a wealth of internationally recognised buildings, artworks and collections, including the £275 million Forum project.
 The university’s Special Collections constitute an incomparable resource for teaching and research, while a rolling series of exhibitions throughout the year draws upon the riches of the Fine Art collection.
-The Streatham campus also houses a further, unique resource, the Bill Douglas Centre for the History of Cinema and Popular Culture.
+The Streatham campus also houses a further, unique resource, the The Bill Douglas Cinema Museum.